mpaulweeks/bookmarks-jekyll/_posts/2018-05-20-ping-pong-hero-theme.md

 (clip through Dragon missing the shot)

 Hero Kenzan!
-The Hero Appears, and now we hear his theme in all it's sincere exuberance.
+The Hero Appears, and now we hear _Peco's Theme_ (as titled in the soundtrack) in all it's sincere exuberance.
 The almost-lullaby tune we heard from Smile earlier turns into this high-energy, spontaneous assault of sounds.
 Peco's Theme is childish, with the squeaking flute and bells and whistles.
 Peco's Theme is spirited, with the vocal ooo-ing and echoing and the occasional clapping on the beat.
 Peco's Theme is solid and powerful, with the electronic drone to center the chrod, alongside the strong percussive beat.

+(youtube embed to full track)

+I want to clarify that Peco's Theme as presented in episode 10 is not necessarily the "true version" of the song.
+Given the logic of the story, and the song's <a href="">non-diagetic presentation</a> (unlike Smile's humming), I prefer the think of the Hero Theme as a simple catchy tune improvised by a child.
+Continuing this logic, we can appreciate it's different manifestations, interpretations, arrangements, as reflections of each character.
+Peco's Theme mirrors his best qualities and aspirations, while Smile's slower lullaby more acurately represent his needs: the hero as protector and savior, an answer to the external noise and bullying, less a drug and more a salve.

+(smile saved from locker)

+The visual metaphors continue.
 Peco's enthusiasm is so infestious it begins infest Kazama, leading to a wonderfully symbolic scene.
-Kazama is constantly depicted as climbing this infitely tall wall

-berates peco for flying
-dad suicide
-then grows wings
-peco will show the way but he needs to find the strength grows his wings and flys
+Kazama is constantly depicted as climbing an infitely tall wall, his monologue in the episode describing the detail the burden of winning.
+His path has no discrete goal or finish line, only the possibility of failure.
+Thus when he sees Peco fly past him, he finally ceases the endless climbing and tries something new.
+He breaks the cycle, and finally sees the hero.

+(clip of peco kazama scene)

+Except the Hero cannot help him directly, only show him the way.
+Kazama sprouts wings and escapes his self-imposed mental prison.
+Finally taking flight marks the resolution of another thread, mimiced in the final line of the episode.
+"People can fly"

+(screenshot)

+Kazama adamantly declares throughout the episode: "people can't fly".
+This both summarizes his feeling trapped in the cycle of endless victories, as well as deeper emotional trauma surrounding his father.
+The flashback imply Kazama's father commited by suicide, and this combined with intense familiar pressure to conform to a specific role bind him to the earth.

+Yet even as he's about to lose Peco, he no longer cares.
+Not due to depression or an invalidation of his beliefs, but rather the epiphany that he doesn't have to be shackled.
+He can be so much more.
+Life can be so much more.
+"People really can fly"